tpawl/LiTE/README.md

 ```

-Suppose you have the following script in the same folder as the above view-helper:
+Suppose you have the following script in the same folder as the above view helper:

 ```php
 <?php